 The Kansas City Monarchs were the longest-running franchise in the history of baseball's Negro Leagues, playing from 1920 to 1965.
 The team launched the careers of many outstanding players, including Bullet Rogan, an eventual Hall of Famer, and conducted many barnstorming tours of the Midwest and even into Canada.
 Relive the history and excitement of their visits to Columbia as told by baseball historian and author Phil Dixon.
 Dixon is a co-founder of the Negro Leagues Baseball Museum, an award-winning author of nine baseball books and has worked for the Kansas City Royals.
 His visit to Columbia is part of his quest to speak in 90 cities where this famous team played.

-Get ready for the holiday season with a night of trivia fun.
-Gather a team of three to six people and come answer one hundred questions on a variety of topics.
+So you think you know books?
+Gather a team of three to six people and prove it by answering 100 literature-related questions.
 You're also welcome to register individually, and we'll create a team for you.
-There will be prizes for the winning teams.
-Refreshments provided.
+We'll provide refreshments, and there will be prizes for the winning teams.
 Adults and teens.
-Registration begins Monday, October 27.
+Registration begins Monday, June 29.

 Get revved up for the final weeks of summer by bringing your family to a special performance by award-winning author and recording artist Bill Harley.
 Bill uses songs and stories to paint a vibrant, hilarious picture of growing up, schooling and family life.
 Visit http://www.billharley.com to find out more and watch some of Bill's videos.
 Supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act as administered by the Missouri State Library, a division of the Office of the Secretary of State.
 All ages.